louissabri/me/set2/readme.md

 11:10 Question, to "call" something means to run that code/function right?

 (p.s.
 I havent been working this whole time on one problem dont worry, I went to get snacks then accidentally didnt come back for a while).

+I got everything working!
+It took a while to click in my brain, but once I realised that I could create more variables and manipulate them at will, it was fairly simple to solve.